igarnier/gromov/README.md

 # gromov
 The Gromov library proposes combinators to build metric spaces from simpler ones.
 Currently available operations are:
-- various tensors of metric spaces
+- various "tensors" of metric spaces (though this terminology can only make sense in a given category ...)
 - transformation of the distance so that it becomes bounded
 - metrisation of the disjoint union of two metric spaces
 - Hausdorff distance over finite subsets of a metric space